xjz92/Attach-Dictionary/readme.md

-# Attach-Dictionary Extension of Witwicky: An implementation of Transformer in PyTorch
+# Attach-Dictionary Extension of Witwicky to attach dictionary definitions to unknown words inline in PyTorch

 [Xing Jie Zhong](), University of Notre Dame